younes-code/event-driven-ai/README.md

-# event-driven-ai
+# Event-Based Inference Pipeline

+## Overview

-An event-based deep learning inference pipeline for gesture recognition and classification
+This repository contains an event-based deep learning inference pipeline for gesture recognition using event-based cameras.
+The model uses the Metavision SDK and TorchScript for inference.